Deploy on Kubernetes, with Kafka support

 --cpu-percent=50 --min=3 --max=5

-Alternatively, you can use a YAML manifest as follows:
+Alternatively, you can use a YAML manifest:

 apiVersion: autoscaling/v1